benbaptist/minecraft-wrapper/documentation/helpers.rst

     :path: defaults to wrappers path.

     :returns:  Boolean indication of success or failure.
+None if no item was found.